ilijanovic/iot-raspberry/README.md

 For the database you will need to create an `.env` file in the root directory:

-    USER=...        // your mongodb username
+    USER=         // your mongodb username
-    PASSWORD=...    // your mongodb password
+    PASSWORD=     // your mongodb password
-    SERVER=...      // your mongodb server URL
+    SERVER=       // your mongodb server URL
-    DB=...          // your mongodb database name
+    DB=           // your mongodb database name